patelpratham11/CMPINF0010_VC/README.md

 # License and Bugs
 ## License
 - This project uses a MIT license, more information found [here](https://github.com/patelpratham11/CMPINF0010_VC/blob/main/LICENSE).
 - We decided to use a MIT License, since that would allow private and public use, modification, and overall collaboration.
-- We wanted to make sure the program could grow and be scaled to whatever the user needed, and therefore the MIT License allows for the greatest flexibility for general growth and development.
+Our goal is to make sure the program could grow and be scaled to whatever the user needed, and therefore the MIT License allows for the greatest flexibility for general growth and development.
+However, we do not bear responsibility of any wrong doing if this program is modified and used privately.
+Please refer to our `CODE-OF-CONDUCT.md`

 ## Bugs
 - All bugs, fixes, enhancements, etc can be submitted via Github.